Android Layouts

 • Linear Layout

-• LinearLayout is a view group that aligns or arranges all children in a single direction, vertically or horizontally.
+• LinearLayout is a view group that aligns or arranges all its child elements in a single row (horizontal) or column (vertical).

 • Relative Layout

-• RelativeLayout is a view group that displays child views in relative positions i.e., Positions child views relative to each other or relative to the parent view..
+• RelativeLayout is a view group that displays child views in relative positions.

 • Constraint Layout

-• Allows creating complex layouts by setting constraints between views, offering flexibility and responsiveness.
+• In other words, this is a flexible layout that allows us to create complex layouts by setting constraints between views, offering flexibility and responsiveness with a flat view hierarchy.

 • Android Constraint Layout is used to define a layout by assigning constraints for every child view/widget relative to other views present.